 Substitutions

 Vegetable Shortening.
-In place of unsalted butter, you can use the same amount of vegetable shortening.
-I've made these with butter flavored shortening and you really cannot taste any difference!
+Instead of unsalted butter, you can use the same amount of vegetable shortening.
+I’ve made these with butter-flavored shortening, and you really cannot taste any difference!

 Milk Chocolate Chips.
 If semi-sweet chocolate chips aren’t your thing, you can swap them out for milk chocolate chips instead—or any other type of chocolate chip flavor you’d like to experiment with.

 Coconut Oil.
-In place of the vegetable shortening used with melting the chocolate, you can use the same amount of coconut oil.
+In place of the vegetable shortening used for melting the chocolate, you can use the same amount of coconut oil.
 It will also help thin the chocolate and give it a bit more shine.
-Note, this substitution is only for the melted chocolate part of the recipe.
+Note this substitution is only for the melted chocolate part of the recipe.

-I did not test this recipe with any other flours, non-dairy milk, sugars, or egg substitutes.
+I did not test this recipe with any other flour, non-dairy milk, sugar, or egg substitutes.

 Baking sheet with randomly placed and stacked chocolate dipped peanut butter cookies | All Images © Beyond the Butter®